[Demo] ConductorOne's Policy Engine

 5. Carefully copy and save the personal access token.

 That’s it!
-Next, move on to the instructions for your chosen setup method.
+Next, move on to the connector configuration instructions.

-Set up a Jira Data Center self-hosted connector
+Configure the Jira Data Center connector

 To complete this task, you’ll need: